 People want to know what’s in it for them.
 Tell them – and don’t forget the seemingly little things like Casual Friday, exciting projects, opportunities for creativity, time off policies, benefits packages, and even donuts in the break room.
 Sometimes it’s the little things that seal the deal in someone’s mind.

-Let them know they are being recruited by a real person, not a dictionary or English teach (unless you are looking for English teachers, of course).
+Let them know they are being recruited by a real person, not a dictionary or English teacher (unless you are looking for English teachers, of course).

 Too many words and too much information are like pointing someone down the rabbit hole.
 You will definitely lose them in the process.
 See step 1.